-SIOUX FALLS, S.D. — A task force weighing whether to move the University of South Dakota School of Law in Vermillion is researching a move to Sioux Falls is now considering a third option.
+SIOUX FALLS, S.D. — A task force weighing whether to move the University of South Dakota School of Law to Sioux Falls is now considering a third option.

 Information from: Argus Leader, http://www.argusleader.com